sxlus/wifisidechannels/README.md

 It is important to use `pipx` when installing `poetry` to match the intended version of that project.

-1) Install `pipx` to install python `poetry` and install `tshark`, `iw` to capture packets and alternate the state if interfaces and `python3-dev` to compile wipi
+1) Install `pipx` to install python `poetry` and install `tshark`, `iw` to capture packets and alternate the state if interfaces and `python3-dev` & `build-essential` to compile wipi

     ```bash
-    sudo apt install pipx tshark python3-dev iw && pipx install poetry && pipx ensurepath
+    sudo apt install pipx tshark python3-dev iw build-essential && pipx install poetry && pipx ensurepath
     ```

 2) Open a new terminal